aesthytik/redux-thunk-example/README.md

 and also you get to work with new technologies.

-This doesn't mean that Redux is the solution for every problem we face when writing apps in React or that Redux is a a must-use in any Javascript written project, as Dan Abramov himself clearly states in an interesting [article.](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)
+This doesn't mean that Redux is the solution for every problem we face when writing apps in React or that Redux is a a must-use in any Javascript written project, as Dan Abramov states in an interesting [article.](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)

+Also worth noting, Facebook are preparing [React Fiber](https://github.com/acdlite/react-fiber-architecture), a reimplementation of React.
+They state that its goal is to make it more suitable for animations and gestures and that the key new feature will be incremental rendering - >the ability to split rendering work into chunks and spread it out over multiple frames.

+Other interesting technologies (which I'm currently looking into) would be [Relay](https://facebook.github.io/relay/) and [GraphQL](http://graphql.org/) and I will probably prepare some blog posts about these in the future.
+Stay tuned :)

 - [Github repo](https://github.com/bradeac/using-redux-with-react)
 - [Redux docs](http://redux.js.org/)